neoglez/calvis/README.md

 ## 2. or Create your own synthetic data
 ### 2.1.
 Preparation

+Please consider that in all cases, we install dependencies into a coda environment.

 #### 2.1.1.
 SMPL data

 You need to download SMPL data from http://smpl.is.tue.mpg.de and https://www.di.ens.fr/willow/research/surreal/data/ in order to run the synthetic data generation code.
 Once you agree on SMPL license terms and have access to downloads, you will have the following three files: